-Effective ownership interest Name of subsidiary Principal activities 2020 % 2019 % Dindings Broiler Breeder Farm Sdn.
+Effective ownership interest Name of subsidiary Principal place of business/Country of incorporation Principal activities 2021 % 2020 % Dindings Grand Parent Farm Sdn.
 Bhd.
-Dormant 100 100 Syarikat Pengangkutan Lumut Sdn.
+Malaysia Dormant 100 100 AVIOTA Sdn.
 Bhd.
-Dormant 100 100 Muda Fibre Manufacturing Sdn.
-Bhd.
-Dormant 60 60 Dindings Grand Parent Farm Sdn.
-Bhd.
-Dormant 100 100 AVIOTA Sdn.
-Bhd.
-Dormant 100 100 Subsidiary of MFM International Ltd. Mekong Flour Mills Ltd. (incorporated in Vietnam) Milling and selling wheat flour together with its allied products 100 100
+Malaysia Dormant 100 100 Subsidiary of MFM International Ltd. Mekong Flour Mills Ltd. Vietnam Milling and selling wheat flour together with its allied products 100 100

-- Audited by other member firms of KPMG International - # Not audited by member firms of KPMG PLT - One (1) unit of ordinary share is held by a third party which has no voting rights nor entitled to any dividends, rights, allotments or other forms of distribution.
+- Audited by other member firms of KPMG International. - Not audited by member firms of KPMG PLT. - One (1) unit of ordinary share is held by a third party which has no voting rights nor entitled to any dividends, rights, allotments or other forms of distribution. - Ceased to become a subsidiary on 31 May 2021 and accounted for as an investment in joint @ venture (Note 8).
+Details of the disposal are shown in Note 22.